 It processes information layer by layer, making it very good at complex tasks.
 This is what allows self-driving cars to recognize traffic lights or your phone to unlock with Face ID.

 It needs a lot of data to perform well, but it gets smarter the more it learns.
-DL powers things like Google Translate, virtual assistants, and medical image analysis.
+It’s one of the main reasons AI has become so powerful today.

 Examples: